Did I Shave My Legs for This? (song): Charts

+Weekly charts

 Awards and nominations

-The song was nominated for both Best Country Song and Best Female Country Vocal Performance at the 1998 Grammy Awards; it lost to Bob Carlisle's "Butterfly Kisses" and Trisha Yearwood's "How Do I Live", respectively.
+The song was nominated for both Best Country Song and Best Female Country Vocal Performance at the 1998 Grammy Awards.

 Covers and parodies

 The song was parodied by country music parodist Cledus T. Judd as "Did I Shave My Back for This?", from his 1998 album of the same name.
 Carter appears briefly in the music video for the song.